LCSB-BioCore/COBREXA.jl/docs/src/tutorials/1_loading.md

 ## Converting to other model types

-Despite JSON and SBML are great for storing the model, the data representation is not very suitable for analyzing the model and processing it mathematically.
+Despite JSON and SBML are great for storing and exchanging the models, the data representation is not very suitable for analyzing the model and processing it mathematically.

-COBREXA.jl contains several model types that are much more viable for supporting the analysis tasks.
+COBREXA.jl contains several model types that are much better suited  for supporting the analysis tasks.
 You can use the following:

-- [`CoreModel`](@ref), which represents the "core" of the optimization problem and the corresponding linear programming task -- a sparse matrix, bounds vectors, etc.
+- [`CoreModel`](@ref), which represents the "core" of the optimization problem and the corresponding linear programming problem -- a sparse representation of the stoichiometric matrix, flux bounds vectors, objective vector, etc.
 - [`StandardModel`](@ref) (a "standard" for COBREXA.jl), which represents a
-  highly flexible, object-like, dictionary-based representation of a model, which contains individual [`Reaction`](@ref)s, [`Metabolite`](@ref)s, [`Gene`](@ref)s, and other things.
+  highly flexible, object-like, dictionary-based representation of a model that contains individual [`Reaction`](@ref)s, [`Metabolite`](@ref)s, [`Gene`](@ref)s, and other things.

-!!! note Conversion limitations and data loss
+!!! note "Conversion limitations and possible data loss"
-    Because of the imposed structure, the converted models may not contain all information from the source files.
-You may need to check if any complicated and less-standard annotations are still present if you require them, and either use a more complicated model, or collect them manually.
+    Because of the specifics of the format of each model structure, the conversion is not always able to preserve all information from the source data.
+You may need to check if any complicated and less-standard annotations are still present.
+If you require them, and either use a more complicated model, or collect them manually.

 A loaded model can be converted to any other model type using the standard Julia conversion: